Park of Armentia: The last two decades

 Due to the numerous fires and erosions of land in the forest, the park of Armentia experienced a very precarious state of conservation.
 The Provincial Council of Alava decided to restore and to renew the forest, introducing new species of plants, in order to improve the park.
 The maples, rowan trees, cypresses and many other species date from that period.

-In the 90-s, the forest went through several bonfires and degradation because of accumulation of rubbish, excessive number of pathways and tracks and numerous eroded and flooded areas.
+In the 1990s, the forest went through several bonfires and degradation because of accumulation of rubbish, excessive number of pathways and tracks and numerous eroded and flooded areas.

 After joining up the Green Belt, the first work consisted of restructuring the network of paths, improving the main tracks and closing the smaller ones, and the creation of a network of pathways for pedestrians, cyclists and horse riders.
-The areas where the degradation had left marks were considerably restored, by introducing car parks on the entrances to the park.
+The areas where the degradation had left marks were considerably restored (acondicionamiento literally means conditioned), by introducing car parks on the entrances to the park.
 Finally, two main sitting places were created.